kVA vs kW: Apparent Power and True Power Explained

 The portion of apparent power that oscillates between the source and inductive or capacitive loads without doing useful work.
 Measured in kilovolt-amperes reactive.
 Motors, transformers, and fluorescent ballasts create reactive power.
 High reactive power means low power factor, which wastes conductor capacity and can incur utility surcharges.

 Transformer kVA ratings exist because transformers do not care about power factor — they must handle the full apparent power regardless of how much real work the load does.
 A transformer supplying a motor with 0.70 power factor carries 43% more current than one supplying a resistive heater of the same kW.
+If the load includes battery charging for a solar battery bank, size the transformer for the charger's full kVA rating including any power factor correction.
 Both scenarios are within the transformer's design, but the low-PF load requires heavier wiring and larger breakers.
 When sizing electrical infrastructure, always work from kVA and amps — not kW — to ensure your conductors and protection can handle the actual current flowing through them.
+For a deeper explanation of the power triangle and when this distinction matters, read our kVA vs kW guide.

 Last updated: